 Here's an example of how to improve your scores for CSA.

 Start out by tracking which violations affect your carrier the most.
 Also, pay attention to CSA violations that are on the rise.
 Doing so will help your trucking company discover which areas need improvement.
 Next, your carrier can adjust its CSA safety training methods.
 Keep in mind that PSP records are different from CSA scores.
 Trucking companies and drivers should never confuse the two concepts.
-Here’s a tip to help a career practice maintaining ideal scores for CSA.
+Here’s a tip to help a career practice maintain ideal scores for CSA.
 Check out driver PSP records before hiring any truck driver.
-Then, only hire drivers that are honest about their driving and safety records.
+Then, only hire drivers who are honest about their driving and safety records.
 Each carrier driver should have a responsible, low-risk driving track record.
-Also visit Starting a Trucking Company Correctly.
+Also, visit Starting a Trucking Company Correctly.

 How Do I Find My CSA Score?